hrvolapeter/code-visualizer/index.md

    count imports
   - analyse/params
    count number of arguments and thier type
+  - analyse/returnTypes
+   count number and type of returns

 # Documentation
-This is documentation of public accesible api
+This is documentation of public accesible api.
+Every api request requires repoUrl, if repository is large it might take a while to get response from a server.
+XML format is valid under microsoft xml standard.
+Api also support application/json type.

-## API endpoints
+## API endpoints (WIP)

 - *GET* api/analyse/todos?repoUrl={url}
   result: